Comprehensive Shopify Metafields Guide: a Complete Walkthrough in 2026

 4. Click Save.

-• Use the Shopify Bulk Editor (spreadsheet-style grid view)
+• Bulk Editor (spreadsheet-style interface inside Admin)

 How to Display Metafields on Your Storefront